LordOfTheTrees/Airbnb_Data/ANALYSIS_SUMMARY.md

 ### Data Quality Issues Identified

 1. **Occupancy Capping**: 255-day cap on `estimated_occupancy_l365d` affects ~7% of listings
+2. **Negative Host-Blocked Days**: 26.65% of listings have negative host-blocked days (when `availability_365 + estimated_occupancy_l365d > 365`).
+This suggests the two metrics may be calculated over different time periods or using different methodologies.
+See `DATA_QUALITY_NOTES.md` for details.
-2. **Missing Price Data**: ~30% of listings lack price information
+3. **Missing Price Data**: ~30% of listings lack price information
-3. **Host-Blocked Days**: Calendar shows unavailability but doesn't distinguish booked vs. host-blocked
+4. **Host-Blocked Days**: Calendar shows unavailability but doesn't distinguish booked vs. host-blocked
-4. **Metro-Level Prices**: Zillow data is metro-level, not property-specific
+5. **Metro-Level Prices**: Zillow data is metro-level, not property-specific

 ---